ibm-cloud-docs/secrets-manager/service-credentials.md

 You can store metadata that are relevant to the needs of your organization with the `custom_metadata` and `version_custom_metadata` request parameters.
 Values of the `version_custom_metadata` are returned only for the versions of a secret.
 The custom metadata of your secret is stored as all other metadata, for up to 50 versions, and you must not include confidential data.
 {: curl}

-In the following example, a service crednetial for Cloud Object Storage is created, with custom parameters with an existing Service ID's IAM ID, and enabling HMAC.
-As well as specifying the IAM role to provide for this credential, eg `Writer`.
+In the following example, a service credential for Cloud Object Storage is created, with custom parameters with an existing Service ID's IAM ID, and enabling HMAC.
+As well as specifying the IAM role to provide for this credential, for example `Writer`.

 ```sh
 curl -X POST